gterrono/houston/README.md

 Once installed, navigate to `/admin` to set up your admin account.
 You can either create a new user to act as Houston's Admin, or upgrade an existing user into an admin.

+Features
+========

 #### Auto-discovery
 Houston will auto-discover your collections by exploring the top-level (root) namespace on the server for collections.
 If your collections are not on the global namespace, see [Customizing Houston](#customizing-houston)

-Features
-========

-#### /admin: Get a list of available collections
+#### /admin: See available collections
 ![Home View](https://raw.github.com/gterrono/houston/master/doc/home.png)

 #### /admin/collection: View all items in collection